Employee monitoring: Legal applications

-Legal Issues
+Legal issues

-In January 2016, European Court of Human Rights issued a landmark ruling in the case of Bărbulescu v Romania (61496/08) regarding monitoring of employees’ computers.
-The employee Mr. Bărbulescu accused the employer of violating his rights to ‘private life’ and ‘correspondence’ set in the Article 8 of the European Convention on Human Rights.
+In January 2016, the European Court of Human Rights issued a landmark ruling in the case of Bărbulescu v Romania (61496/08) regarding monitoring of employees’ computers.
+The employee, Mr. Bărbulescu, accused the employer of violating his rights to ‘private life’ and ‘correspondence’ set in the Article 8 of the European Convention on Human Rights.
 It held that a sales engineer had a 'reasonable expectation of privacy' against personal messages being read (including those to his fiance and his brother), even though he was told not to use a workplace Yahoo messenger for personal reasons, because "an employer’s instructions cannot reduce private social life in the workplace to zero.
 Respect for private life and for the privacy of correspondence continues to exist, even if these may be restricted in so far as necessary".
 It follows that there is a human right to private communication, regardless of what an employer says.

-A year later, in July 2017, German court ruled that computer monitoring of employees is reasonable but the use of keylogging software is excessive.
+A year later, in July 2017, a German court ruled that computer monitoring of employees is reasonable but the use of keylogging software is excessive.

-Employee monitoring software developers warn that in each case it is still recommended to advise a legal representative and the employees should give a written agreement with such monitoring Majority of instances are a case by case situation and is hard to treat all the issues and problems as one.
+Employee monitoring software developers warn that it is still recommended to consult a legal representative in each case.
+Majority of instances are a case by case situation and is hard to treat all the issues and problems as one.
 As new laws have been enacted dictating the bounds of these practices, employers have been forced to change their monitoring protocols.